 Apply to SUNY (state public colleges and universities) at SUNY.edu

 Over 600 private schools use the Common Application.
-Click here to see which schools use the Common App and to create an account.
+These schools use the Common App and how to create an account.

 If a school does not use CUNY, SUNY, or CommonApp then you have to apply directly to that institution.

 Don't forget to send your SAT scores from College Board, and your transcript from any College Now courses.

 Application Fee Waivers are available if you qualify !

 Accepted to a school and ready to enroll?
 Use this great tool

 Always stay in touch with the college counselor throughout the process.

 View the College Application Guide created by the Fair Opportunity Project Download it